 1. Pastafarianism only entertains relative moral values at best.

 2. Pastafarians live as if objective moral values exist.

-3. If a Pastafarian lives as if objective morals exist while claiming that morals are relative, then the pastafarian worldview is self-contradictory.
+3. If a Pastafarian lives as if objective morals exist while claiming that morals are relative, then pastafarianism’s stated and expressive beliefs are self-contradictory.

 4. A self-contradictory worldview cannot be true.